Owls 2024 - 2025

 Physical Education:

 The children will have two P.E. sessions.
 Outdoor PE will be taught on a Wednesday.
-In the Spring term children will be learning Basketball skills and learning how to play tennis.
+In the Autumn term children will be working to improve their athletic skills ready for Sport’s Day and playing rounders.
 Indoor PE will be taught on a Thursday.
-The children will taking part in gymnastics and circuit training.
+Lessons will include dance and gymnastics.

 M.F.L. - French: